-- In the lab the person sleeps and their breathing is observed and monitored.
+- In the lab the person sleeps while the Sleep Technologist monitors and records various physiologic processes.

-- The polysomnography evaluation is performed by the Computerized Real Time Biological System and records breathing data, pulse oximetry, nasal/oral air flow, tracheal noise, body position, chest and abdominal effort, EEG, EMG (muscle activity), EOG (eye movement), and ECG (heart rhythm and rate).
+- The Sleed Study evaluation is performed by using state of the art diagnostic computer systems and software which records breathing data, pulse oximetry, nasal/oral air flow, tracheal noise, body position, chest and abdominal effort, EEG, EMG (muscle activity), EOG (eye movement), and ECG (heart rhythm and rate).

-A physician must refer a patient to the sleep lab; warning signs of sleep apnea:
+A physician must refer a patient to the Sleep Laboratory.
+Some common symptoms of sleep disorders include:

 - loud snoring

 - waking up with a headache or thirsty

 Each year, the number of people seeking diagnosis and treatment of sleep related complaints increases.
 It is estimated that between 50 and 70 million U.S. adults suffer from an undiagnosed, untreated chronic sleep/wake disorder.